- Freestyle Skiing

 - Representing CAN

-Canadian freestyle skier Alexandre Bilodeau is the first Olympian to successfully defend any Individual Freestyle skiing gold medal, winning the Moguls at the Vancouver 2010 Olympic Games and in Sochi four years later.
+Canadian freestyle skier Alexandre Bilodeau is the first Olympian to successfully defend any individual freestyle skiing gold medal, winning the moguls at the Olympic Winter Games Vancouver 2010 and in Sochi four years later.

-Bilodeau made history as the first Canadian athlete to win an Olympic gold medal on home soil despite his country hosting three Games (Montreal 1976, Calgary 1988, Vancouver 2010).
+Bilodeau made history as the first Canadian athlete to win an Olympic gold medal on home soil despite his country hosting three Games (Montreal 1976, Calgary 1988 and Vancouver 2010).

 A three-time Olympian, Bilodeau made his Games debut in 2006 in Turin as an 18-year old, finishing 11th.
-By 2008-09 he was one of the world’s top mogul skiers and won the Crystal Globe and the overall Federation Internationale de Ski (FIS) World Cup champion for freestyle skiing.
+By 2008-09 he was one of the world’s top mogul skiers and won the crystal globe as the overall World Cup champion for freestyle skiing.

 In 2009, he won the first of three World Championship titles in dual moguls, adding two more world titles in 2011 and 2013, along with two silver medals in moguls in 2011 and 2013.